-Health Information Exchange is a time-consuming and complicated process that keeps obstructing healthcare industry.
+Health Information Exchange is another time-consuming and complicated process that keeps obstructing healthcare industry.

 According to 2016 Breach Barometer Report, 450 breach incidents occurred but information was only available for 380 breach incidents and, the breaches resulted in 27,314,647 affected patient records.
-Can blockchain solve the data security issues in healthcare?
-Is it possible to securely save data on the blockchain?
+Could decentralization solve the data security issues in healthcare?
+Is it possible to save data securely on the blockchain?

 According to IBM’s Institute for Business Value Blockchain, 200 healthcare executives were supervised, and it was found 16% of them are expected to get a commercial blockchain solution to manage healthcare institutes.

 In the next three to five years, Blockchain will have a considerable impact on patient record sharing, billing management, medical research, and various other medical departments.

 Read further to understand how could a healthcare blockchain solution be built to enhance the health record management.

 How could Blockchain improve the health record management?